 Creating Cost-effective Solutions

 Hiring and onboarding new employees is expensive.
 According to SHRM HR Benchmarking Reports 2022, the average cost-per-hire is $4,683.
 This number accounts for the resources involved, including time during the onboarding process.
 While video creation used to be cost-prohibitive for businesses, it’s now more accessible than ever.
-Companies can acquire video editing software without tapping into the marketing budget, hiring an external firm, or investing extra in extensive training.
+Companies can acquire video editing software and free AI voice generators without tapping into the marketing budget, hiring an external firm, or investing extra in extensive training.
 Video content streamlines the onboarding process by sharing more information in less time.
 The benefits of engagement and retention also help the new hire as they navigate the learning curve of their role.
 Moreover, video creation helps companies cut costs in updating onboarding and training practices.
 In a traditional business model, systems captured in the text quickly become obsolete.

 Increasing New Hire Engagement